Cais/bns-login/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.4 =
+* Released October 2014
+* Added `dashicons` dependency to the main stylesheet
+* Update copyright year references to include 2014 in all files
+* Minor whitespace, documentation, and code formatting changes

 = 2.3.3 =
 * Released March 2014
 * Inline documentation, version compatibility, and copyright years updated